janlv/cads-fmi-demo/DEV.md

 ## Kubernetes / Argo manifests

 - `scripts/generate_manifests.sh --workflow workflows/foo.yaml --image cads-fmi-demo:latest`
-  renders the K8s Job and Argo Workflow YAML into `deploy/k8s/` and `deploy/argo/`.
+  renders the Argo Workflow and data PVC manifests into `deploy/argo/` and `deploy/storage/`.
-- `scripts/run_k8s_workflow.sh --workflow workflows/foo.yaml` runs the generator
-  and applies the job via `kubectl`.
-Tail logs with `kubectl logs -f job/...`.
 - `scripts/run_argo_workflow.sh --workflow workflows/foo.yaml` renders and submits
-  the workflow via `argo submit`, ensures the Argo Workflows CRD/controller are installed (unless `ARGO_AUTO_INSTALL=false`), and then follows it with `argo watch`.
+  the workflow via `argo submit`, creates the PVC if needed, and shows progress with `argo watch`.
 - Customize the manifests (additional env vars, volumes, secrets) by editing the generated files before applying or by extending the generator script.
-- `run.sh workflows/foo.yaml --mode k8s|argo|local` validates the environment and
+- `run.sh workflows/foo.yaml` validates the kube context, applies the PVC manifest, and delegates to `scripts/run_argo_workflow.sh`.
-  invokes the corresponding helper.
-For `--mode local` run `build.sh --mode local` first so the Podman image already exists.